-The rising level of truly catastrophic claimants (>\$500,000) continues to alarm plan sponsors and underwriters alike.
+The frequency of truly catastrophic claimants (>\$500,000) continues to alarm plan sponsors and underwriters alike.
 Various attributions include more aggressive hospital billing as well as specialty pharmacy and orphan drug therapies.
-When inquired on the last two policy periods, 70% of respondents incurred a claimant in excess of \$500,000-up from 64% in 2019.
-Claimants in excess of \$1 million are rising at 31%, with 9% of those in excess of \$2 million.
+When inquired on the last two policy periods, 29% of respondents incurred a claimant in excess of \$1 million, with 8% of those in excess of \$2 million.